Political Communication MA

 The list shown below represents typical modules/components studied and may change from time to time.
 Read more in our terms and conditions.

 Most courses consist of compulsory and optional modules.
 There may be some optional modules omitted below.
-This is because they are currently being refreshed to make sure students have the best possible experience.
+This is because they are currently being refreshed or new ones are being developed to make sure students have the most up-to-date learning experience.
 Before you enter each year, full details of all modules for that year will be provided.

 Year 1 compulsory modules